 Get Your Home Organised in No Time With These 4 Tips!

-Getting ready to welcome the Lunar New Year starts with a good old-fashioned spring-cleaning!
-As you probably know, spring-cleaning duties primarily involve thorough mopping, scrubbing, and wiping away dust and dirt.
+Getting ready to welcome Hari Raya starts with a good old-fashioned spring cleaning!
+As you probably know, spring cleaning duties primarily involve thorough mopping, scrubbing, and wiping away dust and dirt.
 But what’s equally important is the organising and decluttering of the home, which will only add to its sparkling and pristine appearance!

 So to help you sort out the storage side of your spring-cleaning tasks, here are four essential tips to follow.